 What are the most relevant points of the treaty for those moving from the UK to France?

 Also significant about the latest version of the UK-France double taxation agreement is that it retains the property wealth tax “holiday” for UK nationals relocating to France.
 For a British national’s first five full French tax years after they become a resident of France, their wealth tax liability will only be based on French assets, with all other assets being ignored.
 From the sixth year of residence, however, the affected individual will need to pay wealth tax on worldwide property as normal.
+The tax implications of this arrangement are particularly relevant for nationals of both countries, as cross-border estate planning and tax obligations can be complex.

 In the event of an individual who has been a French resident becoming non-resident for a period of at least three years, followed by them becoming a resident of France again, the five-year exemption period will begin again.